 The Mexico visa policy determines whether a foreign citizen needs a visa or entry authorization to travel to the country.

 Mexico offers different types of visas and travel documents depending on the applicant’s nationality, the duration of the intended stay, and the purpose of the travel.

 Nationals of less than 70 countries are able to gain visa-free access to Mexico for short stays, either up to 30 days for transit or 180 days for business or tourism stays.

-The FMM is an electronic entry authorization that must be obtained by all citizens whose intention is to travel to Mexico for tourism or leisure, regardless of nationality, if they are entering the country by land or air.
+The FMM is an electronic entry authorization that must be obtained by all citizens whose intention is to travel to Mexico for tourism, leisure, or business purposes, regardless of nationality, if they are entering the country by land or air.

 Some travelers to Mexico also need to obtain a Mexican visa or other authorization in addition to a FMM.

 This may either be a SAE authorization, required for citizens of 3 nationalities, which can be applied for online, or a consular visa by submitting an application at the nearest Mexican embassy or consulate.
 The latter application method must be initiated well in advance of travel.